 Due to the circumstances in 2020 when CIES 2020 moved to a virtual format at the onset of the COVID-19 pandemic, some accepted presentations were not able to be presented.
 If you did not present in any format (synchronously or asynchronously) and would like to submit to present at CIES 2021, we invite you to do submit your proposal.
 These proposals will undergo review along with all 2021 submissions, and acceptance decisions will be independent of the 2020 process.

 In extenuating circumstances only, CIES may allow for minor changes to be made to presentation titles and abstracts after proposal acceptance, or allow changes to the list of presenting and non-presenting authors.
 However, in order to maintain the integrity of the blind peer review process, adding new presenters or additional papers to accepted proposals will not be permitted.
 To request proposal edits after acceptance, please contact email@example.com.

-All presenters of accepted proposals are expected to attend CIES 2021 in Seattle and/or virtually, and be present (physically or virtually) at their scheduled session.
-They are also expected to circulate their papers to their co-panelists and any discussants at least one week prior to the conference.
+All presenters of accepted proposals are expected to attend CIES 2021, and be present at their scheduled session.
+Due to continuing challenges with COVID-19, CIES 2021 will be virtual.
+Presenters are also expected to circulate their papers to their co-panelists and any discussants at least one week prior to the conference.
 If an emergency or other circumstance prevents any authors/presenters from attending the conference, they should immediately contact firstname.lastname@example.org as well as any panel organizers, and, if submitted through a SIG or Committee, the SIG/Committee representatives (unit leaders).
 The SIG/Committee unit leaders are listed here.